40net-cloud/fortinet-azure-solutions/FortiGate/AzureVirtualWAN/README.md

 ## Scenarios

-### FortiGate Secure SD-WAN - Connecting your branches and datacenters into the FortiGate Next-Generation Firewall running in Virtual WAN Hub and managed by FortiManager {#fgt-sdwan-insidehub}
+### FortiGate Secure SD-WAN (inside Azure Virtual WAN Hub)
+*Connecting your branches and datacenters into the FortiGate Next-Generation Firewall running in Virtual WAN Hub and managed by FortiManager*

 <p align="center">
   <img src="images/overview1.png" alt="network drawing for FortiGate SD-WAN inside Virtual Hub"/>
 </p>

 In this scenario, FortiGate-VMs Active/Active cluster is deployed and runs natively inside Azure Virtual WAN Hub.
-With this integration, you can use a Managed Application to deploy FortiGate-VM into the Azure Virtual WAN hub, where the FortiGate will be deployed and configured automatically to peer via BGP with the Virtual WAN hub router, extending next-generation firewall and secure SD-WAN capabilities to the cloud.
-To further simplify the process, FortiGate-VM can be deployed directly from Azure Marketplace, or can be deployed from the virtual hub via the Azure portal.
+With this integration, the FortiGate-VMs are deployed using a Managed Application on Azure Marketplace, into the Azure Virtual WAN hub.
+During deployment the FortiGate-VMs are configured  to peer via BGP with the Virtual WAN hub router as well as link it with the FortiManager for further management.

-You can use the one-touch configurations from the Azure Virtual WAN portal to enable security policies and routing for North-South, East-West traffic, and internet-bound traffic.
-This allows you to apply FortiGate-VM’s extensive security services including IPS, application control, and SSL, as well as SD-WAN services such as application steering, to Virtual WAN traffic.
-The solution is scalable, load balanced and configured for active-active highly resilient deployments.
+The solution is load balanced and configured for active-active highly resilient deployments.

 FortiGate-VM and Fortinet Secure SD-WAN Native Integration with Azure Virtual WAN provides multiple benefits like :
 - Elasticity as this solution is scalable, load balanced and configured for active-active highly resilient deployments